 Communications: Emalee Morem

-Emalee has been bellydancing professionally since 2005 and teaching since 2008.
-She is the director of two Twin Cities dance companies: Bellydonna and the Blue Lotus Dancers.
-She is a featured dancer at the Mediterranean Cruise Cafe and Ansari’s Grill.
-Some of Emalee’s notable experiences in the bellydance world have been the filming of the bellydance performance DVD “Al Dunia” in Los Angeles in 2010, participating in Bellydance Evolution’s Alice in Wonderland performances on the East Coast in 2014, producing the theatrical bellydance show Beauties and Beasts in 2015, participating in Virgina’s theater show Reflections in Miami in 2016, and producing the Wizard of Oz Bellydance Show in 2018 and in 2019 as part of the MN Fringe Festival.
-Emalee has taken a break from teaching public classes for the time being.
-When Emalee is not bellydancing, she enjoys playing with her two children, cooking, eating, horseback riding, and all things Harry Potter.
+Emalee has been belly dancing professionally since 2005 and teaching since 2008.
+She is the director of the Blue Lotus Dancers and the dance manager at the two restaurants int eh Twin Cities that have bellydance shows: the Mediterranean Cruise Cafe and Ansari’s Grill.
+Some of Emalee’s notable experiences in the belly dance world have been the filming of the belly dance performance DVD “Al Dunia” in Los Angeles in 2010, participating in Bellydance Evolution’s Alice in Wonderland performances on the East Coast in 2014, producing the theatrical belly dance show Beauties and Beasts in 2015, participating in Virgina’s theater show Reflections in Miami in 2016, and producing the Wizard of Oz Belly dance Show in 2018 and in 2019 as part of the MN Fringe Festival.
+When Emalee is not belly dancing, she enjoys playing with her two children, cooking, eating, horseback riding, and Harry Potter.

 Social Media Officer: LaDonna von Stoetzel